 There’s really only one trick to making the most delicious, creamy, smooth mashed potatoes and it involves one kitchen tool.

 Yep, it is what you need to make these potatoes lump free.
-And I already know what you’re going to say to me, that you use a hand mixer and beat your potatoes with that?
+And I already know what you’re going to say to me, that you use a hand mixer to make your mashed potatoes smooth?

 Nope.
-Using a hand mixer is OK, but what it does is create gluten in your potatoes so they can develop a gluey texture.
+Using a hand mixer is OK, but it creates gluten in your potatoes so they can develop a “gluey” texture.
 You know, kind of like that paste you used to use back in school?
+Those are not perfect mashed potatoes.

-Using a potato ricer presses your cooked potatoes into tiny little strands that break down into creamy, smooth mashed potatoes with just a couple of stirs.
+Using a potato ricer presses the cooked potatoes into tiny little strands that when mixed with butter and liquids break down into creamy, smooth mashed potatoes with only a couple of stirs.

-Once your potatoes are cooked, rice them and quickly add the butter so that it melts into the still warm potatoes.
-Next you can add basic salt and pepper and a handful or good quality grated parmesan cheese.
+Once your potatoes are cooked, put them through a potato ricer and then quickly add the butter so that it melts into the warm potatoes.
+Next you can add the seasonings, parmesan cheese and thee milk and cream.

-SO because you’re only stirring these riced potatoes a few times, just to combine the ingredients, you’re not going to develop the gluten which is what makes them gummy or gluey like paste.
+Because you’re only stirring these riced potatoes a few times just to combine the ingredients, you’re not going to develop the gluten which is what makes mashed potatoes gummy or gluey or paste-like.

 Can You Make Mashed Potatoes Ahead Of Time?